dantrellperson/Predicting-Who-Is-Diabetic/README.md

 # Recommendations

-*The model accuracy achieved with only BMI, Glucose, and Pregnancies as features ranges consistently from *78.21% - 80.21%* after 5 trials I recommend moving forward with model from Trial 3.
+*The model accuracy achieved with all availables features is **80.21%** after 5 trials I recommend moving forward with model from Trial 5.